imagineeeinc/Airframe/README.md

 # Airframe
 Airframe is a fast, small, and feature-rich JavaScript library.
-It makes things like HTML document traversal and manipulation easy.
+It makes things like HTML document traversal and manipulation easily.